Assault with a Dangerous Weapon Defense Attorney

 Call LEWIS & DICKSTEIN, P.L.L.C.
 Today for a Free Consultation

-If you are charged with or suspected of committing a felonious assault, an assault with a dangerous weapon or any type of assault in Michigan, call us today for a free consultation at (248) 263-6800 or complete a Request for Assistance Form and we will promptly contact you.
-When your life, liberty and family are on the line, you want us by your side.
+If you are charged with or suspected of committing a felonious assault, an assault with a dangerous weapon, or any type of assault in Michigan, call us today for a free consultation.
+When your life, liberty, and family are on the line, you want us by your side.